Your questions answered

-If we have an idea for creative activity but do not know how to get it moving, can we get help?
+If we have an idea for an activity but do not know how to get it moving, can we get help?

 If we have any questions about the application process or need assistance with our application who do we contact?

 What can we expect to happen once we have made an application?

 Capacity Grant applications will be reviewed and assessed by an assessment panel in your region.
 Breakthrough Grants will be reviewed and assessed by a Central Assessment Panel.
 Impact Grants are not funded this year.

 The Panels will identify projects that meet the criteria for the Fund.
 They may then need to prioritise projects that they believe have the most merit if requests for funding exceed the amount of funding available.
 Panel members may contact you to clarify any questions they have about your application before final decisions are made.

 Applicants will be notified of this outcome in August.

 Can our budget include capital works, recurrent costs or salaries?

 Capital works, recurrent costs and salaries are often items that cause confusion for applicants.
 Funds for capital works and short-term recurrent costs are occasionally approved if they are critical enablers for a project meeting the Innovative Community Grants Fund objectives.
 For example, funds may be approved to refurbish a space in which new outreach programs to disadvantaged groups will run several days a week.
 However, funds are unlikely to be approved to refurbish a hall floor for a lunch program that will run or is running once a week.
 As funds are only available for a year at a time, recurrent funding (for instance to pay a salary) is rarely approved.
 Share your ideas with your local Church Engagement Leader who will help you in this matter.